israelali1424/Series_7_Notes/chapter_4_General Communications Concepts.md

  At least 40% of a mutual fund?s board of directors must be independent ? meaning that they do not have significant business relationships with the fund.

+ Websites are considered retail communication and are subject to the same rules as all over forms of retail communication.